divine-ray/Servilia/Groupings/Cults and Religions/Followers of Mekhane.md

 The then-powerful [[Nølkā]] (also known as sarkites) engaged into a groundbreaking conflict with the mekhanites, which left both parties devastated and shrunk to a fraction of their former selves.

-The Construct Mekhane got mostly destroyed and lost all means of interaction, leaving it’s many components and modules scattered about the lands and planes.
+The Construct Mekhane got mostly destroyed and lost all means of coordinated action, leaving it’s many components and modules scattered about the lands and planes.
-One part of this construct is secured deeply in the [[Citadel of the Gear]] in maintown thylyist.
+One [[Heart of Mekhane|part of this construct]] is secured deeply in the [[Citadel of the Gear]] in maintown thylyist.

 Occasionally, by sacrificing metal or energy, attuned devotees may have a insight or unlocking thought that causes their research toward the assembly to progress.